-Located in a remote artic area the Hangar building is a large square structure whose pointed roof peak forms a pediment, which is set between two columns.
+Located in a remote arctic area the Hangar building is a large square structure whose pointed roof peak forms a pediment, which is set between two columns.
 The columns serve as housing for the panel doors of the hangar and pre-fabricated metal paneling clad the exterior walls.
 The metal trim of the pediment and the towers is painted red.
 An emergency siren tower is set on the northwest corner of the hangar.
 The designation is confined to the footprint of the building.

 The Hangar building is a Classified Federal Heritage Building because of its historical associations, and its architectural and environmental value.

-The Hangar building at FOX-M main station, provides one of the best illustrations associated with the continental air-defence programs during the Cold War, the opening of the Canadian Artic to Federal Government programs and services, the growth of Hall Beach, an important Artic community, and its role in establishing and maintaining a Canadian military presence in the Canadian Artic.
-As part of one of four main stations constructed for the (Distant Early Warning) DEW Line, the Hangar was part of a joint US-Canada effort to monitor Artic airspace through an innovative radar and radio system designed to provide advance warning to North American military authorities of a possible air attack from the Soviet Union.
+The Hangar building at FOX-M main station, provides one of the best illustrations associated with the continental air-defence programs during the Cold War, the opening of the Canadian Arctic to Federal Government programs and services, the growth of Hall Beach, an important Arctic community, and its role in establishing and maintaining a Canadian military presence in the Canadian Arctic.
+As part of one of four main stations constructed for the (Distant Early Warning) DEW Line, the Hangar was part of a joint US-Canada effort to monitor Arctic airspace through an innovative radar and radio system designed to provide advance warning to North American military authorities of a possible air attack from the Soviet Union.
 FOX-M also served as a regional communications hub, supply center and administrative base for 8 to 10 auxiliary and intermediate stations in the area and the Hangar was a critical component in the logistical operations for supplying and staffing the DEW Line station.

 The Hangar building is a good example of a functional military structure.
 Its design reveals a unified design concept that resulted from a skillfully planned, expertly executed and highly funded building program.
 It is distinguished by its massive scale, symmetrical, classical façade composition with strong vertical lines and its solid appearance counterbalanced by its thin skin of metal-paneled cladding.